JIMMY PICARD, DPT

 Hi, I’m Jimmy Picard.

-I’m a physical therapist and performance coach in Richmond, Virginia.
-I specialize in working with runners and endurance athletes.
+I’m a physical therapist and performance coach in Salt Lake City, Utah.
+I specialize in working with runners and mountain athletes.

 In 2008, I completed my undergraduate education at The College of William and Mary.
 I earned a bachelor of science in kinesiology and a minor in mathematics.
 While at William and Mary, I had a successful career competing in men’s cross country and track.